FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 # Implementation Status

 We implement the FC-BGP mechanism with FRR version 9.0.1.
-The implementation includes verification of the FC path attribute upon receiving BGP UPDATE messages, as well as adding and signing the FC path attribute when sending BGP UPDATE messages.
-The development and testing of this implementation were conducted on Ubuntu 22.04 with OpenSSL 3.0.2 installed.
+The implementation includes verifying the FC path attribute upon receiving BGP UPDATE messages and adding and signing the FC path attribute when sending BGP UPDATE messages.
+The development and testing of this implementation were conducted on Ubuntu 22.04 with OpenSSL 3.X installed.

 TBD: github repo.